moll-dev/Data-Structure-Zoo/1-Algorithm Analysis/README.md

 This one is pretty simple because it uses a single ``for`` loop, thus this function takes N number of times to complete.

 The general rule of thumb is that a loop over a list will take O(n) time.
-The notation callled Big O that I just used represents the average time that a function will take to complete.
+The notation called Big O that I just used represents the average time that a function will take to complete.
 It's less of an exact measurement and more of a good approximation to see if the algorithm you wrote will scale well with tons and tons of data.
 Now let's try adding another loop!